cengwins/ahc/CONTRIBUTING.md

 By participating and contributing to this project, you agree to abide by the [Code of Conduct](https://github.com/cengwins/ahc/blob/master/CODE_OF_CONDUCT.md).

 ## License
-By contributing, you agree that your contributions will be licensed under the [license](https://github.com/cengwins/ahc/blob/master/LICENSE) of the AHC project.
+By contributing, you agree that your contributions will be licensed under the [GNU General Public License v3.0](https://github.com/cengwins/ahc/blob/master/LICENSE) of the AHC project.

 ## References
 This document was adapted from the open-source contribution guidelines of github projects.